-Polvorones are Spanish shortbread cookies that are now only consumed during the holiday season.
+Polvorones are Spanish shortbread cookies that are now only mostly consumed during the holiday season.
 Originally these cookies were discovered in Andalusia, dating back to the 16th Century.
-Like most famous traditional dishes, Polvorones were created due to the excess of certain ingredients; for these delicious cookies it was the abundance of lard and cereal.
+Like most famous traditional dishes, Polvorones were created due to the excess of certain ingredients.
+For these delicious cookies, it was the abundance of lard and cereal.

-These sweet biscuits did not become popular until 1870 when a woman named La Colchona made improvements to the recipe.
-She dried the flour to ensure the cookies lasted for more days, but more importantly this technique created the the harder outer shell of the cookie but with a soft crumble in the middle.
+These sweet biscuits did not become popular in Spain until 1870.
+A woman named La Colchona made improvements to the already established recipe.
+She dried the flour to ensure the cookies lasted for more days.
+Thus, more importantly, this technique created the the harder outer shell of the cookie with a soft crumble in the middle.

 Whether you make these for Christmas day, or simply on any day of the year, this is our favorite and super simple recipe for these delicious treats!
 We also think these are great snacks to carry on your Camino de Santiago!

 3 cups plain flour